 If you find that CPAP is too uncomfortable and it’s determined that jaw position plays a role in your condition, the preferred treatment method of oral appliance therapy can help.
 Dr. Greenhalgh can custom-craft an oral appliance or mouth guard that will move your jaw to a position which promotes better air flow as you sleep.
 This FDA-approved method prevents the soft tissue from collapsing to help you breathe better throughout the night.

-If you or a loved one has been diagnosed with sleep apnea in the Denver area or are concerned you may suffer from the condition, please call the office of Dr. Greenhalgh at (303) 988-9060 to schedule an appointment today.
+If you or a loved one has been diagnosed with sleep apnea or you are concerned you may suffer from the condition, please call the office of Dr. Greenhalgh at 303-988-9060 to schedule an appointment today.
+Our office in Lakewood, Colorado, welcomes patients throughout the Denver area and other nearby communities.